GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 GCP organizes resources into projects.
 This allows you to collect all of the related resources for a single application in one place.

-Begin by creating a new project or selecting an exisitng project for this tutorial.
+Begin by creating a new project or selecting an existing project for this tutorial.

 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>